serverdensity/sd-agent-core-plugins/postgres/README.md

 * **`password`** (Optional) - The password for the user account.
 * **`dbname`** (Optional) - The name of the database you want to monitor.
 * **`ssl`** (Optional) - Defaults to False.
 Indicates whether to use an SSL connection.
 * **`use_psycopg2`** (Optional) - Defaults to False.
-Setting this option to `True` will force the Datadog Agent to collect PostgreSQL metrics using psycopg2 instead of pg8000.
+Setting this option to `True` will force the Server Density Agent to collect PostgreSQL metrics using psycopg2 instead of pg8000.
 Note that pyscopg2 does not support SSL connections.
 * **`tags`** (Optional) - A list of tags applied to all metrics collected.
 Tags may be simple strings or key-value pairs.
 * **`relations`** (Optional) - By default, all schemas are included.
 Add specific schemas here to collect metrics for schema relations.
 Each relation will generate 10 metrics and an additional 10 metrics per index.
 Use the following structure to declare relations: